Your Next Steps

 Loans, Grants, and Scholarships

 Cal Grants Cal Grant A and Cal Grant B awards are credited automatically to your student or university account each semester upon enrollment, but no earlier than mid-July.
-If you wish to have the Cal Grant B stipend mailed directly to you in the form of a check rather than being credited to your student account, you must submit an e-mail request to our office prior to disbursement.
+If you wish to have the Cal Grant B stipend (sometimes called the “Access” or “Books and Supplies” award) mailed directly to you in the form of a check rather than being credited to your student account, you must submit an email request to our office prior to disbursement.
+If you choose to receive the Cal Grant B stipend as a check, you are responsible for resolving any account balance that you have on your USC student account.

 Employment and Work-Study